AlecKazakova/alecstrong.com/public/2020/01/github-actions-mpp/index.md

       - '*.md'
 ```

-It ignores changes to documentation meaning PRs that only touch the ignored files immediately go gree.
+It ignores changes to documentation meaning PRs that only touch the ignored files immediately go green.
 Dope!

 In a workflow file you specify a series of jobs that happen when the workflow is triggered, and you can use
-this to boot up all the different OS you target for kmp.
+this to boot up all the different OS's you target for KMP.
 You can do it by specifying multiple jobs (one for each OS)
 or using a build matrix which is what we do.

 ```yaml